Femtonics/FemtoAPI/docs/kb/api2/femtoapi-v2-0-home/femtoapi-2-0/the-femtoapi-command-reference/tools.md

 * the file lock was not successful (because other concurrent file operation was running at that time)
 * the file is being closed

-*Note*: valid curve indices can be obtained by issuing  FemtoAPIFile.getProcessingState()(API2-A-1448161786) command.
+*Note*: valid curve indices can be obtained by issuing  FemtoAPIFile.getProcessingState() ([Get processing state](get-processing-state.md)) command.
 Its output contains the curve metadata of the opened measurement units.

 ### **Matlab usage**

-First, you need to create a FemtoAPIProcessing object as described  here(API2-A-1448161761).
+First, you need to create a FemtoAPIProcessing object as described  here ([Tutorial: using the FemtoAPI Matlab client](../the-femtoapi-matlab-client/tutorial-using-the-femtoapi-matlab-client.md)).
 After it, call the command:

 curveDataXY = femtoapiObj.curveInfo(mUnitHandle, curveIdx)